Marrakech to Fes via the Sahara Desert: 4-Day Itinerary for Solo Travellers

 You’ll have the freedom to spend as long as you like in each destination and stop whenever something takes your interest.
 For me, it’s the ultimate adventure.

 In this article, I’ll share my suggested 4-day itinerary from Marrakech to Fes via the Sahara, including visits to Ait Benhaddou and Dades Gorge.
-It includes one night in the desert and the other two either side to break up the journey getting there and back.
+It includes one night in the desert and the other two on either side to break up the journey getting there and back.

 As a result, the pace is relatively relaxed.
 There are no 9-hour driving days like on some tours from Marrakech to Fes via the desert!
 I’ve also included some recommended accommodation options, no matter what your budget or travel style.